The Ceiba Foundation

 Dr. Erica Zelfand is a licensed primary care provider extensively trained in integrative and functional medicine.
 She specializes in psychoneuroendocrinoimmunology (PNEI), the interaction between mental health, neurology, hormones, and the immune system.
 In addition to seeing patients in her private practice, Dr. Erica is a medical writer and international speaker.
 She is also a skilled facilitator of psychedelic experiences and trains providers in ketamine- and psychedelic-assisted healing.
 She has also authored a review of the potential role of sodium ascorbate in abating opioid tolerance and dependency (PMID: 33132774).

 Jose Insunza is a paramedic and firefighter with over 11 years of experience in emergency response.
-He is a partner at the Nouvelle Vie Center for Neurogenesis, as well as the Nouvelle Vie Holistic & Wellness Center, both in Tijuana, Mexico.
+He is a co-founder of Ambio Life Sciences Inc. in Tijuana, Mexico.
 In addition to his work with ibogaine, Jose works with the Mexican Red Cross.
 He is certified as an instructor with the National Association of Emergency Medical Technicians in the majority of their programs, as well as with the American Heart Association.
 Jose has worked with a number of recognized ibogaine clinics throughout his career, developing and implementing medical safety protocols.
 As part of his preparation to be an ibogaine provider Jose went through his first treatment in 2014, which he attributes it to a major positive change in his life.